-If you are a parent who is able to make it through the day without putting the television on for your child, I congratulate you.
-But for the rest of us, most days, the TV serves as a way to break up the day and give your child some time to wind down.
+If you are a parent who is able to make it through the day without putting the television on for your toddler, I congratulate you.
+But for the rest of us, most days, the TV serves as a way to break up the day and give your toddler some time to wind down.

-Now keep in mind, sticking your kid in front of a screen all day is definitely not a good thing, but a hour or two of supervised TV time can be a good thing.
+Now keep in mind, sticking your toddler in front of a screen all day is definitely not a good thing, but a hour or two of supervised TV time can be a good thing.
 With that being said, it’s also probably not a good idea to have them watch what you’re watching, unless maybe it’s Wheel of Fortune or Jeopardy!
 (RIP Alex).
-So the next question is, what are some good options to have your child watch?
+So the next question is, what are some educational TV shows that your toddler can watch?

 While there are the obvious education shows like Sesame Street and Daniel Tiger’s Neighborhood, there are some other shows out there that might not seem educational at first, but when you dig deeper into them, they actually are.